-MCA-AH1 is a mouse monoclonal antibody raised against native axonal phosphorylated NF-H purified from bovine spinal cord (9).
-MCA-AH1 recognizes phosphorylated NF-H KSP sequences but not non-phosphorylated KSP sequences, similar to other antibodies to NF-H (5,7).
-In some species there is some cross-reactivity with the phosphorylated KSP sequences found in the related neurofilament subunit NF-M. The antibody recognizes NF-H strongly on western blots of all mammals tested to date works well for IF, ICC and IHC (for IHC see data under "Additional Info" tab).
+MCA-NAP4 is a mouse monoclonal antibody raised against native axonal phosphorylated NF-H purified from bovine spinal cord (9).
+MCA-NAP4 recognizes phosphorylated NF-H KSP sequences but not non-phosphorylated KSP sequences, similar to other antibodies to NF-H (5,7).
+In some species there is some cross-reactivity with the phosphorylated KSP sequences found in the related neurofilament subunit NF-M. The antibody recognizes NF-H strongly in all mammals tested to date and also in chicken.
 It recognizes neurofilaments in frozen sections in tissue culture and in formalin fixed sections.
-We also market alternate mouse monoclonal antibodies to NF-H MCA-NAP4 and MCA-9B12 and also rabbit and chicken polyclonal antibodies RPCA-NF-H and CPCA-NF-H, all of which have similar specificities to MCA-AH1.
-However MCA-AH1 was developed specifically by screening for a reagent which works well as in ELISA (7).
+We also market alternate mouse monoclonal antibodies to NF-H MCA-9B12 and MCA-AH1 and also rabbit and chicken polyclonal antibodies RPCA-NF-H and CPCA-NF-H, all of which have similar specificities to MCA-NAP4.